 Typically, most custom blocks will need to modify the behavior of some pre-existing block.
-For example, the GCD widget needs the Top module to instantiate and connect the widget via Tilelink, generate a top-level gcd_busy port, and connect that to the module as well.
-Traits let us do this without modifying the existing code for the Top, and enables compartmentalization of code for different custom blocks.
+For example, the GCD widget needs the DigitalTop module to instantiate and connect the widget via Tilelink, generate a top-level gcd_busy port, and connect that to the module as well.
+Traits let us do this without modifying the existing code for the DigitalTop, and enables compartmentalization of code for different custom blocks.

-Top-level traits specify that the Top has been parameterized to read some custom Key and optionally instantiate and connect a widget defined by that Key.
+Top-level traits specify that the DigitalTop has been parameterized to read some custom key and optionally instantiate and connect a widget defined by that key.
 Traits should not mandate the instantiation of custom logic.
-In other words, traits should be written with CanHave semantics, where the default behavior when the Key is unset is a no-op.
+In other words, traits should be written with CanHave semantics, where the default behavior when the key is unset is a no-op.

-Top-level traits should be defined and documented in subprojects, alongside their corresponding Keys.
-The traits should then be added to the Top being used by Chipyard.
+Top-level traits should be defined and documented in subprojects, alongside their corresponding keys.
+The traits should then be added to the DigitalTop being used by Chipyard.

 Below we see the traits for the GCD example.
-The Lazy trait connects the GCD module to the Diplomacy graph, while the Implementation trait causes the Top to instantiate an additional port and concretely connect it to the GCD module.
+The Lazy trait connects the GCD module to the Diplomacy graph, while the Implementation trait causes the DigitalTop to instantiate an additional port and concretely connect it to the GCD module.

 '''

 trait CanHavePeripheryGCD { this: BaseSubsystem =>

 private val portName = "gcd"

 // Only build if we are using the TL (nonAXI4) version

 val gcd = p(GCDKey) match {

-case Some(params) => {
+case Some (params) => {

 if (params.useAXI4) {

 val gcd = LazyModule(new GCDAXI4(params, pbus.beatBytes)(p))

 pbus.toSlave(Some(portName)) {

 gcd.node :=

 AXI4Buffer () :=

 TLToAXI4 () :=

 // toVariableWidthSlave doesn't use holdFirstDeny, which TLToAXI4() needsx

-'''

-'''

 TLFragmenter (pbus.beatBytes, pbus.blockBytes, holdFirstDeny = true)

-Some (gcd)
+Some (qcd)

 } else {

-val gcd = LazyModule(new GCDTL(params, pbus.beatBytes)(p))
+val qcd = LazyModule(new GCDTL(params, pbus.beatBytes)(p))

 pbus.toVariableWidthSlave(Some(portName)) { gcd.node }

 Some (gcd)

-1

 case None => None

 // DOC include end: GCD lazy trait

 // DOC include start: GCD imp trait

 trait CanHavePeripheryGCDModuleImp extends LazyModuleImp {

 val outer: CanHavePeripheryGCD

 val gcd_busy = outer.gcd match {

-case Some(gcd) => {
+case Some (qcd) => {

 val busy = IO(Output(Bool()))

-busy := qcd.module.io.qcd_busy
+busy := gcd.module.io.gcd_busy

 Some (busy)

 case None => None

 '''

-These traits are added to the default Top in Chipyard.
+These traits are added to the default DigitalTop in Chipyard.

-''' class Top(implicit p: Parameters) extends System with CanHavePeripheryUARTAdapter // Enables optionally adding the UART print adapter with HasPeripheryUART // Enables optionally adding the sifive UART with HasPeripheryGPIO // Enables optionally adding the sifive GPIOs with CanHavePeripheryBlockDevice // Enables optionally adding the block device with CanHavePeripheryInitZero // Enables optionally adding the initzero example ⇔widget with CanHavePeripheryGCD // Enables optionally adding the GCD example widget with CanHavePeripherySerial // Enables optionally adding the TSI serial-adapter and ↔port with CanHavePeripheryIceNIC // Enables optionally adding the IceNIC for FireSim with CanHaveBackingScratchpad // Enables optionally adding a backing scratchpad override lazy val module = new TopModule(this) class TopModule [+L <: Top] (1: L) extends SystemModule (1) with HasPeripheryGPIOModuleImp with HasPeripheryUARTModuleImp with CanHavePeripheryBlockDeviceModuleImp with CanHavePeripheryGCDModuleImp with CanHavePeripherySerialModuleImp with CanHavePeripheryIceNICModuleImp with CanHavePeripheryUARTAdapterModuleImp with DontTouch '''
+''' class DigitalTop(implicit p: Parameters) extends System with testchipip.CanHaveTraceIO // Enables optionally adding trace IO with testchipip.
+CanHaveBackingScratchpad // Enables optionally adding a backing. \rightarrowscratchpad with testchipip.CanHavePeripheryBlockDevice // Enables optionally adding the block. with testchipip.CanHavePeripherySerial // Enables optionally adding the TSI serial- →adapter and port with sifive.blocks.devices.uart.HasPeripheryUART // Enables optionally adding the ⇒sifive UART with sifive.blocks.devices.gpio.HasPeripheryGPIO // Enables optionally adding the ⇒sifive GPIOs with sifive.blocks.devices.spi.HasPeripherySPIFlash // Enables optionally adding. →the sifive SPI flash controller with icenet.CanHavePeripheryIceNIC // Enables optionally adding the IceNIC for. \hookrightarrow FireSim with chipyard.example.CanHavePeripheryInitZero // Enables optionally adding the →initzero example widget with chipyard.example.CanHavePeripheryGCD // Enables optionally adding the GCD →example widget with chipyard.example.CanHavePeripheryStreamingFIR // Enables optionally adding the, →DSPTools FIR example widget with chipyard.example.CanHavePeripheryStreamingPassthrough // Enables optionally →adding the DSPTools streaming-passthrough example widget with nvidia.blocks.dla.CanHavePeripheryNVDLA // Enables optionally having an NVDLA override lazy val module = new DigitalTopModule(this) class DigitalTopModule[+L <: DigitalTop] (1: L) extends SystemModule(1) with testchipip.CanHaveTraceIOModuleImp with testchipip.CanHavePeripheryBlockDeviceModuleImp with testchipip.CanHavePeripherySerialModuleImp with sifive.blocks.devices.uart.HasPeripheryUARTModuleImp with sifive.blocks.devices.gpio.HasPeripheryGPIOModuleImp with sifive.blocks.devices.spi.HasPeripherySPIFlashModuleImp with icenet.CanHavePeripheryIceNICModuleImp with chipyard.example.CanHavePeripheryGCDModuleImp with freechips.rocketchip.util.DontTouch '''